 Can we meet the actors?

-Most Weekday Student Matinee performance features a brief (10- to 15-minute) Q&A with some of the actors and crew members.
-Private actor meet & greets can be scheduled for an additional fee.
-Babble Lab includes a chance to meet the scientist after the show.
+Weekday Student Matinee performances features a brief (10- to 15-minute) Q&A with some of the actors and crew members.
+Private actor meet-and-greets can be scheduled for an additional fee.

 Can we get a backstage tour?

 We are occasionally able to offer backstage tours for an additional fee.
 Contact firstname.lastname@example.org for more information.

 Yes, subject to availability.
 You may request to reserve lunch space following your performance for a fee.
 Groups may also utilize the outdoor courtyard between CTC and Mia at no cost.
 Full information about lunch space is available here.

 Will the concession stand or gift shop be open?

 No. The concession stand and gift shop are closed during all Weekday Student Matinee performances.
 If you’ll need snacks, please plan accordingly, as there is nowhere to purchase snacks in close proximity to CTC.

 How does Check-In work?